 There are indications that black squirrels might have more differences from greys than just color.

 There is some questions about whether or not black squirrels are more aggressive than their grey counterparts.
 One article on the black squirrel stated, “Researchers will study whether the faulty gene, which is also found in white blood cells, makes the black squirrel more aggressive, as it does in other species.”
 Another study published in American Midland Naturalist examined the behavioral patterns of black and grey squirrels in an urban environment and did not observe any differences in aggression.

 While the question of enhanced aggression has not been answered it has been determined that black squirrels are better adapted to cold weather.
 Researchers have determined that black squirrels can generate 11% more body heat in cold weather and retain body heat 18% better than the grey color variants.
 The ability to better withstand the cold has been postulated as the reason that black squirrels are becoming more populous in northern climates.
 In harsh winters grey squirrels may freeze to death while black squirrels can survive.

 An interesting phenomenon is that the concentrations of black squirrels is often reported to top out at around 25% of the total squirrel population.
 One reason that the black population reaches a limit has been speculated that while black squirrels are better adapted to the cold that their black coat makes them easier for predators to spot.
 However this is not a universal rule as in some areas of the UK black squirrels now make up about 75% of the total squirrel population.

-Where Did They Come From And Where Are They Going?
+Where Are The Located And Where Are They Going?

 Black squirrels were introduced to the United States in 1902 when they were gifted to the National Zoo in Washington DC from Ontario’s Department of Crown Land.
 The squirrels were released into the wild and have established a healthy community.
 By the 1980s the black variants were routinely spotted in Virginia as they slowly migrated.